 Local or national materials brokers will purchase most baled products.
-Many facilities that produce a type of product (for example plastics) will use a percentage of recycle materials in their manufacturing processes.
+Many facilities that produce a type of product (for example plastics) will use a percentage of recycled materials in their manufacturing processes.
 Some “green" manufacturing facilities will only use recycled materials.

-The type and size of the baler required for you application will vary.
+The type and size of the baler required for your application will vary.
 It’s best to call one of our knowledgeable sales staff to assist you.
 Some key information you will need to provide will be: